defeat the enemy, strongholds and spiritual warfare

 Alli: I am thrilled to be here.
 Thanks for having me on.

-Stef: I have been reading your book and having been loving everything about it.
-What was the inspiration for you to write this book?
+Stef: I have been reading your book and loving everything about it.
+What inspired you to write this book?

 But a church where I used to teach asked me to do a Mother’s Day sermon.
-They told me not to do a sermon the way that I thought a Mother’s Day sermon should be but gave me free reign to be funny and to be real.
-So, I gave an ode to realistic mothering and to the state of motherhood that we are in, to the brokenness of motherhood and how it is breaking us.
-But also, I spoke about how it doesn’t have to be like this.
-That motherhood does not have to make women die on the vine.
+They told me not to do a sermon like I thought a Mother’s Day sermon should be.
+Instead, I was given free rein to be funny and honest.
+So, I gave an ode to realistic mothering.
+I dove into the state of motherhood we are in, the brokenness of motherhood, and how it is breaking us.
+But I also mentioned that it doesn’t have to be like this.
+Motherhood does not have to make women die on the vine.

-I talked about how if we as mothers are not emotionally healthy and spiritually healthy, and have healthy relationships, we can’t expect our children to be.
-We are putting everything into our children and we are withering away and wonder why we are so tired and resentful and why we feel so lonely.
+I talked about how if we as mothers are not emotionally and spiritually healthy and have healthy relationships, we can’t expect our children to be either.
+We put everything into our children, withering away and wondering why we are so tired, resentful, and lonely.

-So how do we make sense of this world?
+So, how do we make sense of this world?
 What is a better way?
 What does the Lord want us to know about how He created our children and His role in our lives?
-And to some degree to help us step back and realise we aren’t God but we have taken on that responsibility and the weight of that in our minds.
+To some degree, we have taken on that responsibility and the weight of that responsibility in our minds to help us step back and realize we aren’t God.

 The Brokenness of Motherhood